mpauher/user-crud-nodejs-api/README.md

 ## Features

-- Creation of new users with fields for name, email, and password.
+- Creation of new users with fields for name, email, and age.
 - Editing of existing users.
 - Deletion of users.
 - Listing of all registered users.